 What are Heat Pumps?

-Heat pumps extract and concentrate thermal energy from the environment outside your home, then move it indoors.
+Heat pumps extract and concentrate thermal energy from the environment outside your home, then move this heat indoors.
 Ground source heat pumps use loops of liquid-filled pipe to extract heat from the earth or a body of water, but this piping network adds a lot to the cost of the system.
 Air source heat pumps, on the other hand, are simpler because they extract heat from outdoor air, remaining efficient down to temperatures as low as -15ºC to -20ºC.
 No pipes needed so they’re more economical to install.

-“Even though higher end ductless heat pumps now operate efficiently down as low as -25°C and beyond, they aren’t always able to cover all of the living space in a home at the lowest temperatures”, explains Henman.
-“We find electric storage heaters to be the best option for homeowners to reduce their cost of space heating with electricity in those times when it’s too cold for a heat pump alone isn’t enough.
-These heaters warm up a collection of high-density bricks inside the unit during off-peak periods of the day, then emit that heat during the peak times.”
+“Even though higher-end ductless heat pumps now operate efficiently down as low as -25°C and beyond, they aren’t always able to cover all of the living space in a home at the lowest temperatures”, explains Henman.
+“We find storage heaters to be the best option for homeowners to reduce their cost of space heating with electricity in those times when it’s too cold for a heat pump alone.
+These heaters warm up a collection of high-density bricks inside the unit during cheap off-peak periods of the day, then emit that heat during peak times.”

 Simpler Heat Pumps